-These Honey Mustard Grilled Pork Chops are superbly tender, savory, tangy, and mildly sweet with honey.
-Perfect for grilling season!
+These Honey Mustard Grilled Pork Chops are superbly tender, savory, tangy, with a touch of honey sweetness.
+It’s the perfect pork chops recipe for grilling season!

-I say this every time, but my mama makes the best pork chops on the skillet evah.
-But when it’s just too hot to stand over the stove, grilled pork chops are just the ticket.
+My mama makes the best pork chops on the skillet ever.
+But when it’s just too hot to stand over the indoor skillet, grilled pork chops are just the ticket.

 These Honey Mustard Grilled Pork Chops are tender, tangy, sweet, and savory all at once.
 Grilled to tender perfection, topped with a tangy sweet sauce that’s perfect for grilling season.